sgomez86/nextgen_ansible_advanced_homework/roles/app-tier/README.md

 Role Name
 =========

-This role will create the openstack instaces
+This role will deploy Tomcat and copy the HTML file.

 Requirements
 ------------